Duckov-Custom-Model/DuckovCustomModel/README_EN.md

 - Default key: `\` (backslash key)
 - Can be changed by modifying `ToggleKey` in `UIConfig.json`
 - Press `ESC` key to close the interface
+- **DCM Button**: When in the main menu or inventory interface, a fixed DCM button will appear in the top-left corner of the screen
+  - Click the button to quickly open/close the model selection interface
+  - Button position and visibility can be configured in the settings interface
+  - Button position supports 9 anchor positions (top-left, top-center, top-right, middle-left, middle-center, middle-right, bottom-left, bottom-center, bottom-right) and custom offset values

 ## Model Installation